AidarSource/Multi-Layered-Encryptor/README.md

 # Features

-128 bit encode with 100 algorithms
+128 bit encode with 100 algorithms.

 i can try to 256 bit . . . . butttt :D to encode 256 bit need big machine i think, i'll try it